British Airways Engineering: Cardiff

 British Airways Maintenance Cardiff (BAMC) is based at Cardiff International Airport.
-Here, all 747 and 777 fleet 'heavy' maintenance along with most of the airline's long-haul fleet interior conversions is done.
+Here, all 747 (now retired), 777 and 787 fleet 'heavy' maintenance along with most of the airline's long-haul fleet interior conversions is done.
 British Airways Avionic Engineering (BAAE) is also based in South Wales which is responsible for the repair, modification and overhaul of the vast majority of the avionic and electrical components used in the BA fleet and some of those used by other airlines.
 It is situated in three purpose built workshop buildings at Llantrisant.

 There is also a facility in Hayes, west London: British Airways Component Engineering, (BACE) which carries out repair and overhaul on pneumatic, hydraulic and power generating components as well as wheels and brakes.
 There is also a machine shop where repair and manufacture of parts is carried out.
 Third party work is done here also.
 BACE Hayes is currently in the process of being closed, with particular of the facility moving into TBC.